-“The Big Tent” show is in full swing before the Burning Van is in ashes, with hundreds of RV product vendors and much more.
+If you’re interested in attending either of these, you better come prepared.
+Kenny tells us that during event week, the show gets so huge that “Quartzsite becomes the third largest population of Arizona, right behind Tuscon.”
+In fact, it goes in full swing before the Burning Van festival is even in ashes.
+People from all over the world flock to see the hundreds of RV product vendors, innovations, and much more.
 If there is some way that a vendor can creatively connect their product to life in an RV, they have done it, and brought along the funnel cake and corn dog wagon for good measure.
-The show is free, so the aisles and booths are packed from the moment it opens, trailing off only slightly throughout the week as inventory and stamina dwindle.
+Even better, the show is free, so the aisles and booths are packed from the moment it opens, trailing off only slightly throughout the week as inventory and stamina dwindle.

 Over 9 Gem & Mineral shows attract rock hounds from all over the world during the winter months.
 Offering 1 of only 5 Gem Showcases in the country, Quartzsite earns its name.

 If getting away from the crowds is what you’re after, drive about 3 miles from the town center.
 With so much history and vast public lands nearby, the opportunity to get out into the desert is abundant.
 Hiking and all kinds of off-roading fun, as well as the nudist bookstore owner in town will keep you entertained.
 Be sure to visit local petro/geoglyph sites, Palm Canyon, and the various wildlife refuges in the area.
 Complete descriptions of these points of interest can be found on the town’s Chamber of Commerce website.